1 Research: an introduction

 • Collecting the data (Chap.
 9).
 The data collection process must be ethical, reproducible and clearly documented.

 • Classifying and summarising the data (Chaps.
 10 to 17).
-Before analysis, the data must be classified and summarised.
+Before analysis, the data must be classified and summarised to inform the analysis.
 (A computer is useful.)

 • Analysing the data (Chaps.
-18 to 38).
-Analysis refers to determining how the data answer the research question, and depends on the type of data and the research question.
+18 to 33).
+Analysis refers using the data to find an answer to the research question.
 (A computer is useful.)

 • is designed for working with large datasets.